-- In December 2021, we initiated the rolling submission of an NDA to the FDA for CUTX-101, which is ongoing. - Cyprium is currently in a dispute with its contract manufacturing organization (the "CMO"), regarding the CMO's attempt to terminate a Master Services Agreement ("MSA") between Cyprium and the CMO.
-Cyprium believes the CMO's grounds for purporting to terminate the MSA are without merit and is currently availing itself of all appropriate legal remedies in efforts to ensure that the CMO abides by its obligations under the MSA.
-To that end, Cyprium obtained a temporary restraining order on August 8, 2022, requiring the CMO to provide at least 72 hours prior written notice to Cyprium before taking any action that may prevent the CMO from performing its obligations under the MSA pending Cyprium's application for a preliminary injunction. - Cyprium's timeline for completing submission of its NDA application for CUTX-101 may be delayed during the pendency, and following resolution, of such dispute. - CUTX-101 is currently in development at our partner company, Cyprium.
+- In December 2021, we initiated the rolling submission of an NDA to the FDA for CUTX-101, which is expected to be completed in 2023. - Cyprium is currently in a dispute with its contract manufacturing organization (the "CMO"), regarding the CMO's attempt to terminate a Master Services Agreement (together with related work orders, the "MSA") between Cyprium and the CMO.
+Cyprium believes the CMO's grounds for purporting to terminate the MSA are without merit and is currently availing itself of all appropriate legal remedies in efforts to ensure that the CMO abides by its obligations under the MSA and/or to pursue monetary damages claims against the CMO.
+To that end, Cyprium obtained a temporary restraining order in August 2022 and a preliminary injunction in September 2022 from a court in New York State; the injunction invalidated the CMO's attempted termination of the MSA and prohibited the CMO from further attempts to terminate the MSA during the pendency of dispute resolution procedures. - CUTX-101 is currently in development at our partner company, Cyprium.